 There are a range of rental properties available in the area.
 Luxury homes and upscale properties make the perfect romantic getaway, but if you're looking for affordability and something a little more basic, there are a number of RV's available for rent as well.

-is part of a quiet complex in a great location.
-You can use the pool, fitness center, and it’s on the water, too.
+This townhouse is part of a quiet complex in a great location.
+You can use the pool, fitness center, and it's on the water, too.
 With a very modern and new kitchen, along with luxury bathrooms and a relaxing bed, anyone would be comfortable here.
 This is a great romantic retreat right on the waterfront.

 Marathon is located right in the middle of the Keys, so it makes a great base for exploring the entire area.
 It's just over an hour from both Key West and Key Largo.